The Truth Behind AI Money-Making Claims: Can you really make $1K a Day or More?

 I asked DeepSeek.ai a question.
+The Truth Behind AI Money-Making Claims: Can you really make $1K a Day or More?
 Here is what I got.

-The claims of making $4K a week (or similar amounts) using AI tools are often exaggerated, misleading, or outright scams.
-Let’s break down the reality behind these claims with some key statistics and insights:
+The claims of making $1K a day or more using AI tools are often exaggerated, misleading, or outright scams.
+Let’s break down the reality behind these claims with some key statistics and insights.

-YouTube, TikTok, and Instagram are flooded with "AI money-making" videos, many using clickbait tactics to drive affiliate sales or course purchases.
+YouTube, TikTok, and Instagram are flooded with "AI money-making" videos.
+Many of these use clickbait tactics to drive affiliate sales or course purchases.

 A BuzzFeed analysis (2023) found that over 60% of "Make Money with AI" videos led to paid products (courses, eBooks, tool subscriptions) rather than genuine passive income.